CodeWilliamT/VPlayer/README.md

 Welcome to feedback issues on Github Issue or sent e-mail to william_twl@qq.com.

+To use that app needs to enable Windows Media PLayer feature.

-How to open that feature?
+How to enable that feature?

 Windows Setting→Apps→Optional features→Add a feature→

 SelectWindows Media Player→Install